jan-hen-hel/gnss-lab/README.md

 ## Accessing Lab

-`janluehr1.proxmox.crnalab.net` can be used as a VPN gateway or jump host.
-It connects to all other equipment.
+A VPN gateway or jump host must be used to connect to the equipment.

-Notes

 * Accessing the SSH-Jumphost requires an active OpenVPN connection from SimulaMet CRNA
 * Management IP-Range is 198.19.250.0/24 (RFC 2544)